-- All students should complete the Free Application for Federal Student Aid (FAFSA) online at studentaid.ed.gov/fafsa.
-Lakeland's federal school code is 006804.
+- You are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA) online.

 - You will need a FSA ID to complete the FAFSA online.

-- Students are also encouraged to complete the Lakeland Foundation Scholarship application, which can be found on myLakeland in the "Scholarship Center," located under "myRECORDS."
-For additional information regarding these scholarships, review the Scholarship Center Application Process Brochure (PDF).
+- You are also encouraged to complete the Lakeland Foundation Scholarship application, which can be found on myLakeland in the "Scholarship Center," located under "myRECORDS."

 You can complete the FAFSA beginning Oct.
 1 of each year.